Top 10 Mistakes after a Car Accident

 3. Signing a release shortly after the accident or before completing medical treatment.
 In doing so, you may limit or lose your right to file a claim in the future.

 4. Giving a recorded interview to a liability adjuster.
 There is a good chance the adjuster will be able to take something you said and use it against you.
+Again, this person does not have your best interests in mind; their goal is to limit the insurance company’s liability and payout.

 5. Failing to use your health insurance.
 Because the auto insurance company usually does not pay for medical coverage until you have reached maximum medical improvement, using your health insurance can help offset the costs associated with treating your injuries until you receive a lump sum payment from the auto insurance company.